jaredly/j3/Roadmap.md

 - [ ] all IdentifierLikes should just have a .text
   - yeahhh but I don't love having to change the CST

+- [ ] switch, we need to specializeeeee
+  - do we do this in get-types-new?

 do ..
 I .. ....